Rawrshak/Asset-Frameworks/Drafts/PublicAssetMetadata.md

 ## Samples

-Give sample of the standard in use.

 Notes:
 * Asset `images` may default to our default asset type images we provide if the user decides not to place their own.
 This could also be null (or optional).
 If it's null, the marketplace or developer may need to link to image placeholders.
 * `custom` subtype assets may be game specific and may not be supported by other rawrshak-enabled games.
-* Currently, the following are the first asset standards to be supported.
-Over time, as more types of assets get standardized, more types and subtypes will be added.
+* Currently, the following are the first asset frameworks to be supported.
+Over time, as more types of assets are proposed or requested, more types and subtypes will be added.
 * `subtypes` may have asset-specific requirements.
 For example, a `logo` subtype may require the texture/image to be a 256x256 image and have to be under a specific size.
-This may be deemed by the community as standardized logo dimensions. `title` subtype may have a `title` character limit of 40 characters and description of 500 characters whereas `lore` subtype may have a `title` character limit of 40 with description limit of 5000.
+Eventually, the community will want to set a standard dimensions for specific things like logos or gamer emblems. `title` subtype may have a `title` character limit of 40 characters and description of 500 characters whereas `lore` subtype may have a `title` character limit of 40 with description limit of 5000.
 These character limits allow developers to allocate the specific space so all `title` and `lore` assets can fit when displayed.

 ### Text Type
 #### Title Subtype